What Is The Best Fillet Knife For Cleaning Fish

 Electric vs Fixed Blade

-I will add that as a bowhunter I would say I have some pretty good patience.
+I will add that as a bowhunter I have some pretty good patience.
 However, I lost that patience with those electric knife contraptions for several years before it clicked.
 So don’t feel bad if you just don’t care for an electric fillet knife as you are not alone.
 There are great fixed-bladed fillet knives out there and they get the job done.
-Here is a couple of those great knives to choose from.
+Here are a couple of those great knives to choose from.

 It is no mistake that I lead with this old-school fillet knife.
 This knife has been the go-to fish cleaning knife for many years.
 The new knives are produced with great gripping rubber handles.
-Fancy steel-bladed fillet knives can still be found in many fish cleaning tables.
+Fancy steel-bladed fillet knives can still be found on many fish cleaning tables.
 The quality and sharpness is hard to beat and the price is also very acceptable for what you get.
 The sheath is fine and functional and the durability is still there.
-The Rapala fillet knife lives on.

 - Classic birch handle